Imperial Orcs military concerns

 Today the Summer Storm pride themselves on their military acumen.
 They are the hammer of the Imperial Orcs, well armed and armoured, versed in strategy and tactics, and supported by cunning bonesetters and thief-takers.
 They tend to be richer in terms of wealth and crafted items, and the first smiths and artisans were part of the Summer Storm.

 Shortly before the Summer solstice 380YE, while fighting the Jotun in the Mournwold, the soldiers of the Summer Storm experienced a profound moment of connection with a Jotun ancestor, Sjöfn of the Bittenblade.
-Apparently an ancient Jotun who appears unconcerned by the nature of the Imperial Orcs; her voice encourages them to fight heroically, gloriously, and revel in the clash of steel on the battlefield.
+Apparently an ancient Jotun who appears unconcerned by the nature of the Imperial Orcs, her voice encourages them to fight heroically, gloriously, and revel in the clash of steel on the battlefield.
 (OOC Note: Any Imperial Orc who might have been present during that campaign can hear this ancestor if they wish; she encourages them to take actions that are in line with the five things of the Jotun.)

 The Summer Sun is a large army, known for its ruthless commitment to the arts of war, and its indomitable fighting spirit.

-The second Imperial orc General leads the Summer Storm, and is appointed (or re-appointed) at the Summer Solstice.
+The second Imperial Orc general leads the Summer Storm, and is appointed (or re-appointed) at the Summer Solstice.

 Supply

-Gaining Skarsind gave the Imperial orcs a homeland but did nothing to remedy the limitations of their sparse numbers.
+Gaining Skarsind gave the Imperial Orcs a homeland but did nothing to remedy the limitations of their sparse numbers.
 When the Highborn liberated Reikos, they were able to supply a fourth army as much because the people of Reikos stood ready to be part of that army as because of the wealth and prosperity the territory eventually regained.
-The few original inhabitants of Skarsind who still dwell here are Wintermark humans - so there is no indigenous population to swell their ranks.
+The few original inhabitants of Skarsind who still dwell there are Wintermark humans - so there is no indigenous population to swell their ranks.

-This situation as somewhat mitigated by the raid on Beoraidh at the beginning of 383YE.
+This situation was somewhat mitigated by the raid on Beoraidh at the beginning of 383YE.
 With the support of the Winter Sun, a significant Imperial force launched a surprise attack on the Grendel town of Beoraidh on the Broken Shore.
 A large number of trained gladiators and orc slaves intended to be cannon fodder for the Grendel armies were liberated and brought safely back to Skarsind.
 With an influx of skilled warriors, enthusiastic supporters of the nation that helped free them from bondage, the Imperial orcs could raise a new army - provided they could gain a second territory - or in the tragic event that one of the existing Imperial Orcs armies were destroyed.

 Further Reading